ElvinEfendi/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 _References:_
 [http://nginx.org/en/docs/http/ngx_http_core_module.html#default_type](http://nginx.org/en/docs/http/ngx_http_core_module.html#default_type)

-## memcached
+## global-rate-limit

+* `global-rate-limit-status-code`: Configure return HTTP status code for when limit is exceeding.

 Configure `memcached` client for [Global Rate Limiting](https://github.com/kubernetes/ingress-nginx/blob/master/docs/user-guide/nginx-configuration/annotations.md#global-rate-limiting).

-* `memcached-host`: IP/FQDN of memcached server to use.
+* `global-rate-limit-memcached-host`: IP/FQDN of memcached server to use.
 Required to enable Global Rate Limiting.
-* `memcached-port`: port of memcached server to use.
+* `global-rate-limit-memcached-port`: port of memcached server to use.
 Required to enable Global Rate Limiting.
-* `memcached-connect-timeout`: configure timeout for connect, send and receive operations.
+* `global-rate-limit-memcached-connect-timeout`: configure timeout for connect, send and receive operations.
 Unit is millisecond.
 Defaults to 50ms.
-* `memcached-max-idle-timeout`: configure timeout for cleaning idle connections.
+* `global-rate-limit-memcached-max-idle-timeout`: configure timeout for cleaning idle connections.
 Unit is millisecond.
 Defaults to 50ms.
-* `memcached-pool-size`: configure number of max connections to keep alive.
-Make sure your `memcached` server can handle `memcached-pool-size * worker-processes * <number of ingress-nginx replicas>` simultaneous connections.
+* `global-rate-limit-memcached-pool-size`: configure number of max connections to keep alive.
+Make sure your `memcached` server can handle
+`global-rate-limit-memcached-pool-size * worker-processes * <number of ingress-nginx replicas>` simultaneous connections.

 These settings get used by [lua-resty-global-throttle](https://github.com/ElvinEfendi/lua-resty-global-throttle) that ingress-nginx includes.
 Refer to the link to learn more about `lua-resty-global-throttle`.